Faculty - Associate Professor of Sociology

 Froyum, Carissa M. 2007.
 “Teaching Portfolio.”
 Teaching Portfolios Within the Discipline edited by Daniel G. Renfrow.
 Washington, DC: American Sociological Association.
 Pp. 165-180.

-Social Inequality; Race, Ethnicity and Social Justice; Qualitative Data Analysis; Teaching Development; Introduction to Sociology; Women, Men and Society
+Social Inequality; Race, Ethnicity and Social Justice; Social Psychology; Qualitative Data Analysis; Teaching Development; Introduction to Sociology; Women, Men and Society

 University Book and Supply Outstanding Teaching Award recipient, 2011